hySumit/React/React Vite/State Management, Vite/readme.md

 export default App
 ```
-This maybe not the correct words but i have answerd it with my understanding till now, Thank you
+This maybe not the correct answer but i have answerd it with my understanding till now, Thank you